Rosenthal-type inequalities for the maximum of partial sums of stationary processes and examples: Introduction

-Besides of being useful to compare the norms ${\mathbf{L}}^{p}$ and ${\mathbf{L}}^{2}$ of partial sums, these inequalities are important tools to obtain a variety of results, including convergence rates with respect to the strong law of large numbers (see for instance Wittmann (1985)) or almost sure invariance principles (see Wu (2007) and Gou\"{e}zel (2010) for recent results).
-Since the 70's, there has been a great amount of works which extended the inequality (\ref{Rosenind}) to dependent sequences.
-See, for instance among many others: Peligrad (1985) and Shao (1995) for the case of $\rho$-mixing sequences; Shao (1988), Peligrad (1989) and Utev (1991) for the case of $\phi$-mixing sequences; Peligrad and Gut (1999) and Utev and Peligrad (2003) for interlaced mixing; Theorem 2.2 in Viennet (1997) for $\beta$-mixing processes; Theorem 6.3 in Rio (2000) for the strongly mixing case; Rio (2009) for projective criteria.
+Besides being useful to compare the norms ${\mathbf{L}}^{p}$ and ${\mathbf{L}}^{2}$ of partial sums, these inequalities are important tools for obtaining a variety of results, including tightness of the empirical process [see the proof of Theorem 22.1 in \citet{Bil68}], convergence rates with respect to the strong law of large numbers [see, e.g., \citet{Wit85}] or almost sure invariance principles; see \citet{Wu07} and \citet{Gou10} for recent results.
+Since the 1970s, there has been a great amount of work which has extended inequality (\ref{Rosenind}) to dependent sequences.
+See, for instance, among many others: \citet{Pel85} and \citet{Sha95} for the case of $\rho$-mixing sequences; \citet{Sha88}, \citet{Pel89} and \citet{Ute91} for the case of $\phi$-mixing sequences; \citet{PelGut99} and \citet {UtePel03} for interlaced mixing; Theorem 2.2 in \citet{Vie97} for $\beta$-mixing processes; Theorem 6.3 in \citet{Rio00} for the strongly mixing case; \citet{Ded01} and \citet{Rio09} for projective criteria.

-The main goal of the paper is to generalize the Rosenthal inequality from sequences of independent variables to stationary dependent sequences including martingales, allowing then to consider examples that are not necessarily dependent in the sense of the dependence structures mentioned above.
+The main goal of this paper is to generalize the Rosenthal inequality from sequences of independent variables to stationary dependent sequences including martingales, allowing then to consider examples that are not necessarily dependent in the sense of the dependence structures mentioned above.

-In order to present our results, let us first introduce some notations and definitions used all along the paper.